 By PSW Staff • March 10, 2009 A Delta Music Institute student mixing on the new 32FX console provided by Peavey.
 Peavey Electronics has endowed a musical-equipment grant totaling $60,000 to support curricula at the Delta Music Institute, a center for interdisciplinary studies in the music and entertainment industries at Delta State University.
 “The music of the Mississippi Delta has influenced countless musicians around the world, and it inspired my lifelong passion for making the tools that allow us to create music,” said Hartley Peavey, founder and CEO of Meridian-based Peavey Electronics Corporation, one of the world’s largest makers of music and sound equipment.
 “I hope that this endowment will act as a bridge to link the rich musical legacy of the Delta region to the next generations of music professionals.”
 Music-industry veteran Tricia Walker, director of the Delta Music Institute, said that the Peavey endowment will bolster the program’s burgeoning live audio production department, providing students with a rare opportunity to work with state-of-the-art sound reinforcement technology.
 Students in the Delta Music Institute demonstrated the gear during its grand opening celebration, held March 7 and 8 on the campus of Delta State University in Cleveland.
 “We are very grateful to receive such generous support from Peavey Electronics,” said Walker.
 “As one of the world’s largest makers of musical equipment—not to mention a technology leader with more than 180 patents to its credit—Peavey stepped up with a complete sound-reinforcement package that will be instrumental in our students’ success at the Delta Music Institute.”
 The endowment includes a sound reinforcement system featuring the Peavey Versarray line-array loudspeaker system, the ribbon-loaded, high-fidelity sound system used on the 2008 and 2009 Rockstar Energy Drink Mayhem Tours and the 2008 Tim McGraw Live Your Voice Tour.
 The endowment also includes a Peavey 32FX analog mixer with fully digital processing; Peavey QW and SP Series monitors; Peavey VSX loudspeaker management systems; Feedback Ferret processors with patented feedback elimination technology; assorted cabling; and an array of microphones that will pull double duty in the DMI’s studio program.
 “Building on the tradition of Mississippi’s undeniable musical history, this gift will support the creative dreams of the next generation of young musicians,” added Walker.
 “The Delta Music Institute, with its entrepreneurial and interdisciplinary approach to studying the music and entertainment industries, serves to advance the musical culture that is alive and well in Mississippi.”
-Peavey Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Analog Arrays Audio Consoles Digital Director Electronics Equipment Feedback Gear History Link Live Loudspeakers Microphones Mixers Mixing Monitors Music New Peavey Processors Production Programs Regional Series Sound Sound Reinforcement Studio Support System Systems Technology Tours Vocals Websites · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Peavey Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Analog Arrays Audio Consoles Digital Director Electronics Equipment Feedback Gear History Link Live Loudspeakers Microphones Mixers Mixing Monitors Music New Peavey Processors Production Programs Regional Series Sound Sound Reinforcement Studio Support System Systems Technology Tours Vocals Websites · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.